Skip to content

 Increase the distribution, recruitment and abundance of all native fish, and increase opportunities for the spawning and recruitment of native migratory fish (such as the Australian grayling)

-Improve and maintain the form of the riverbank and bed to provide physical habitat for aquatic animals and plants
+Maintain the form of the riverbank and bed to provide physical habitat for aquatic animals and plants

 Platypus icon